Baseball Coaching Staff

-Lewis “Tag” Montague will begin his second season as assistant coach at George Mason at the start of the 2015 season.
+Lewis “Tag” Montague will begin his third season as assistant coach at George Mason at the start of the 2016 season.

 Montague arrived in Fairfax following two seasons in the same role at the University of Richmond.
 While there, he worked with the hitters, infielders and baserunners, while also assisting in the Spiders’ recruiting efforts.